 The Board comprises, Mark Rollins non-executive Chairman and director, Stewart MacDonald as CEO and executive director and, Ross Warner and Leo Koot as non-executive directors.
-Larry Bottomley and Stephen Whyte retired from the board effective 1 July 2024.

 Executive and non-executive directors are subject to re-election at the Company's AGM in accordance with the Company's Articles of Association.
 The letters of appointment of all Directors are available for inspection at the Company's registered office during normal business hours.
 The Directors are expected to provide as much time to the Company as is required.